marcusoftnet/marcusoftnet.github.io/_pages/talks.md

 ---
 layout: page
+permalink: /talks/
-title: "Talks and workshops"
+title: Talks and workshops
-description: "Some of my talks and workshops"
+description: Some of my talks and workshops
-header-img: "img/about-bg.jpg"
+header-img: img/about-bg.jpg
 ---

 I have done quite a few different talks and workshops during my career and here are a few that have proven popular and appreciated.